‘I’ve never seen anything like this’: Illegal medical lab discovered in Reedley

 What they found was absolutely terrifying.

-Health officials discovered nearly a thousand lab mice, 200 of which were already dead.
+Health officials discovered nearly 1,000 lab mice, 200 of which were already dead.

 Also found were thousands of vials, many of which contained biohazardous materials including human blood, and other unknown substances.